 Amy Fischer stumbled into a love for education during a year studying abroad.
 After leaving work to care for her first child, her enthusiasm led her to look into home education, and, eventually, to the Charlotte Mason Way.
 Amy blogs at Around the Thicket, where she posts about the Charlotte Mason philosophy, homeschooling, and parenting.
 When she's not chasing after little boys, she's can be found reading or planning her next hike.

-Originally from Indiana, Amy resides in the north west of England with her husband and three rambunctious boys.
+Originally from Indiana, Amy resides in England with her husband and three rambunctious boys.

 Leah is a former teacher who learned about the Charlotte Mason philosophy when she was hired by a private school.
 The philosophy complete changed the way she viewed education, and she began implementing it in her home.
 After leaving her job to be with her children, she continued to learn about Charlotte Mason, and wanted to share it with others.
 She started My Little Robins in 2016 as a way to connect with like-minded parents, and as a way to keep teaching outside of the classroom.